anthonygharvey/developer_journal/NOTES.md

 - [x] Add start_date to Goal
 - [x] Refactor valid_signup? helper method to check for unique username and email address prior to creating a new user.
 - [x] '/entries' should show all of the entries for the current_user in a condensed form.
-	- [ ] show an edit and delete tag at the bottom
 		- [x] edit link should go to '/entries/:entry_id/edit' and display the edit form
 		- [x] delete link should open a modal and ask the user to confirm if they want to delete the entry (and that it cannot be undone if they delete it)
 	- [x] the title should be a link to the full view '/entries/:entry_id'